learn-co-curriculum/react-hooks-state-arrays/README.md

 - using that array to display each spicy food as a `<li>`; and
 - **adding a new spicy food to the array** when the button is clicked.

+One important rule to keep in mind when working with objects and arrays in
+state:

+**React will only update state if a new object/array is passed to `setState`**.
-Keep in mind, when you're updating state, you should never _mutate_ the array &mdash; instead, find a way to make a _copy_ of the array with the new spicy food in it (**hint**: the spread operator is your friend here).
+That means it's important to keep in mind which array methods _mutate_ arrays, and which can be used to make _copies_ of arrays (**hint**: the spread operator is your friend here).

+Ok, give it a shot!
+Then scroll down to see a solution.

+...

+...

+...

+...

 ...